Button clicks that feel satisfying

 The micro-ding: Despite my enthusiasm for audio feedback on every click, we never shipped it.
 The concern about overwhelming users proved valid.

 The hardest part of interaction design is knowing when to stop.
 Not every click needs a celebration.
 Not every action needs a sound.
-The skill is in choosing which moments deserve emphasis.
+The skill is in choosing which moments deserve emphasis - and honestly, that’s harder than it sounds.

 How this applies to your products

-If you are building anything users interact with repeatedly:
+If you’re building anything users interact with repeatedly:

 -